The Developmental Core provides mentoring support for junior investigators who are interested in pursuing an HIV research career.

 For items 4 and 5, use the forms “Detailed Budget for Initial Budget Period,” and “Biographical Sketch Format Page” (which can be found here).
 If applicants fail to identify a potential mentor, one may be recommended by the review committee.

 Up to $5,000 for one year.
 Because data transfer is contingent on both IRB approval and (for some datasets) formal approval by the entity responsible for the proposed dataset, the funding will only be initiated once the necessary approvals are obtained and will continue for one year from that date.
 Awardees will have a deadline of three months from notification of award to submit their IRB applications and proposals to appropriate entities for approval.

-Check back for information on the 2017 RFA.
-All submissions should be emailed as an attachment to: email@example.com.
+The deadline for 2017 submissions has passed.
+Please check back for information on 2018 funding opportunities.
+All submissions should be emailed as an attachment to: firstname.lastname@example.org.